ShahinurAlamBhuiyan/shopping-cart-1/README.md

 +  HTML

 ## How this site works
-* first you have to add something and than click the "check out" button
+* first you have to add something and than click the "check out" button.
-  - if your add nothing & click 'check out' button than you will be get an alert
+  - if your add nothing & click 'check out' button than you will be get an alert.
   - if you order perfectly than you get a alert as comfirmation.

 ## Click below to enjoy...